andykswong/mugl/README.md

 > A micro, modern WebGL wrapper library in TypeScript.

-`mugl` provides a minimalistic 3D rendering API in [WebGPU](https://gpuweb.github.io/gpuweb/)-style that removes WebGL state management from you.
-With `mugl`, you use a simple [rendering device interface](https://andykswong.github.io/mugl/interfaces/renderingdevice.html) to allocate resources, such as buffers and textures, and submit draw calls to GPU.
+`mugl` provides a minimalistic WebGL1 / WebGL2 3D rendering API in [WebGPU](https://gpuweb.github.io/gpuweb/)-style that removes WebGL state management from you.
+With `mugl`, you use a simple [rendering device interface](./src/api/device.ts) to allocate resources, such as buffers and textures, and submit draw calls to GPU.

+## Micro- or Nano-Sized
+`mugl` is only **8KB** in size (CommonJS2 Webpack bundle, minified and gzipped).

+Using a module bundler with tree shaking, the size will be even smaller.
+In fact, the bundle size of our [examples](http://andykswong.github.io/mugl/examples) is only **11KB** (gzipped).
+This is including ALL of our examples!

+`mugl/nano`, the nano implementation, is only **3KB** (gzipped).
+It uses the same API interface as the full implementation, except without WebGL2 support.
+You can even turn off some [features](./src/nano/features.ts) that you do not need (e.g. scissor, stencil testing) to reduce the size to **2KB**!

 ## Install
 ```shell